Loading NuWatt Energy...

 Effective peak shaving requires detailed analysis of your building's 15-minute interval data (available from your utility upon request).
 Key factors include: peak demand magnitude, peak duration and frequency, time-of-use rate windows, seasonal demand patterns, and coincidence of peak demand with ConnectedSolutions dispatch events.
 NuWatt provides complimentary load profile analysis for all commercial battery assessments, identifying the optimal battery size to maximize combined demand charge savings and ConnectedSolutions revenue.

 Pairing battery storage with solar transforms a good investment into a great one.
-Solar+battery systems unlock the full federal ITC, SMART 3.0 battery adder, and energy charge savings on top of ConnectedSolutions and demand charge reduction.
+The federal ITC is available to storage either way, but solar+battery systems add the SMART 3.0 battery adder and energy charge savings on top of ConnectedSolutions and demand charge reduction.

 Commercial solar panels produce maximum power from 10 AM to 3 PM, but many commercial buildings peak later (3-7 PM) when solar output is declining.
 Battery storage bridges this gap by storing midday solar surplus and discharging during the late-afternoon peak.
 This maximizes self-consumption, reduces grid exports, and eliminates demand spikes simultaneously.